bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 ### _Undirected_ Graph

--   <span id="6030">Undirected Graph — Edges don’t have a direction.
+-   <span id="6030">Undirected Graph — Edges don't have a direction.
 All graphs are assumed to be undirected unless otherwise stated</span>

 ### Node Class